 Inadequate cost/change management.
-In most

-IPD compensation models, the owner guarantees cost but not profit.
+In most IPD compensation models, the owner guarantees cost but not profit.
+Because the owner pays costs as cost but not profit.
 Because the owner pays costs as they are incurred, some IPD teams have put change management below other project priorities.
 However, if an IPD team does not keep its risk, opportunity, and change logs current, it cannot know where it is financially and is not managing to target cost.